What is Adverb

 • I was slightly late for the meeting.

-Adverbs that Modify other Adverbs
+Adverbs that Modify Other Adverbs

 Adverbs are also used to tell more about other adverbs.
 They both create adverbial phrases.